Nevets82/Posh-Cisco/README.md

 Advanced Options:

 * Specify the ```-AcceptKey``` flag to automatically accept SSH key.
-* Specify the ```-Interface -InterfaceType <type> -InterfaceNumber <number>``` parameter to return information of the neighbor on the interface you want.
+* Specify the ```-Interface <interface type> <interface number>``` parameter to return information of the neighbor on a specific interface you want.
 * Specify the ```-Detail``` parameter to return detailed information about a neighbor (or neighbors).

 ### Get CDP Interface Informations

-This PowerShell command gets the CDP information about the interfaces on which CDP is enabled.
+This PowerShell command gets the CDP informations about the interfaces on which CDP is enabled.

 ```PowerShell
 PS> Get-CiscoCdpInterface -HostAddress "192.168.1.1" -HostPort 22 -Credential (Get-Credential)